 - Phytic acid

-Each antioxidant has its own role in the body.
-However, they’ve all been linked to lesser chances of developing diseases caused by aging.
-These diseases include cardiovascular diseases, as well as various types of cancer.
+Each antioxidant has a role in the body.
+However, they’re linked to reducing the chances of developing diseases caused by aging.

 High In Fiber

-There are 3 main classes of mycotoxins.
+There are three main classes of mycotoxins.
 When it comes to corn, the most important is fumonisins.
-Researchers have uncovered many ill-effects of this mycotoxin, as shown in a study published in Food Control.
+Researchers have uncovered many ill-effects associated with mycotoxins, as shown in a study in Food Control.

 Do Parrots Like Corn On The Cob?

-- Start with 1-2 pieces of corn.
-Allow your parrot to develop a taste for it.
+- Start with 1-2 pieces of corn, giving your parrot time to develop a taste for it.

-- Allow your parrot to play with the emptied cob.
-It may learn to enjoy gnawing on the thick material and associate that with the flavor.
+- Allow your parrot to play with the core as it may enjoy gnawing on it.

-- Let your parrot watch you eat the corn first.
-It may be curious about what you enjoy and want to replicate it.
+- Let your parrot watch you eat the corn as it may be curious about what you’re enjoying.

-Be sure to balance out corn with other foods in your parrot’s diet.
-As long as corn on the cob is fed to your parrot in moderation, it will enjoy the treat and benefit from a health boost.
+Balance out corn on the cob with other fruits, vegetables, seeds, grains, and nuts.
+As long as corn on the cob is fed to your parrot in moderation, it’ll benefit from a variety of vitamins and minerals.